 Are You Ready to be a Landlord?

-If you are planning on renting out your investment property, your about to undertake a large amount of responsibility (especially if you are not hiring a property manager).
+If you are planning on renting out your investment property, you’re about to undertake a large amount of responsibility (especially if you are not hiring a property manager).
 Familiarize yourself with both a tenant’s rights and responsibilities in Toronto and the Ontario Residential Tenancies Act.

 Where and What Should You Invest In?